Populism is poison. Plural cities are the antidote

 The future belongs to cities, not nation states.
 More than half of the world already lives in one.
 But the fastest growing cities in Africa and Asia – where 5 million strangers are arriving every month – are precisely those that are least prepared.
 One of the great challenges of the 21st century will be to ensure that tomorrow’s cities are designed to be plural.
 This means purposefully building in equitable and climate-friendly infrastructure and services, with the welfare of newcomers in mind.

-Por Mischa Glenny e Robert Muggah
+By Mischa Glenny and Robert Muggah

 World Economic Forum